beldenge/Zenith/zenith-genetic-algorithm/README.md

 Also take a look at the class: ```com.ciphertool.zenith.inference.optimizer.GeneticAlgorithmSolutionOptimizer```

+# Population Implementations
+The following Population implementations are available out of the box.
+They are in the package ```com.ciphertool.zenith.genetic.population```.

+1. StandardPopulation
+   - The population topology is just a list of individuals.
+Any individual can reproduce with any other individual.
+2. LatticePopulation
+   - The population topology is a two-dimensional lattice.
+In theory this increases diversity because individuals can only reproduce with other individuals which are close to it on the lattice.

 # Crossover Implementations
 The following crossover implementations are available out of the box.
-They are in the package ```com.ciphertool.zenith.genetic.algorithms.crossover.impl```.
+They are in the package ```com.ciphertool.zenith.genetic.algorithms.crossover```.

 1. GeneWiseCrossoverAlgorithm
    - For each gene, there's an equal chance it will come from the first parent or second parent.